slurmulon/bach/docs/guide.md

 Tracks are the highest-level concept in `bach`, so it's important to understand them on a macroscopic level before diving into other areas.

+#### Example

-We will begin by looking at a real-world example of a track.
-The following represents the chord progression of a soul song.
+We will begin by looking at a real-world example of a track, and this track will be referenced throughout this guide.

+The following track represents the chord progression of a soul song.

 ```bach
 @Meter = 4|4